 I've been saying for years, we're all going to have to get good at holding tenants accountable for their misbehavior because the easy route of no-cause notices will likely continue to become more restrictive.
 That means no more lazy-landlording.
-You must screen thoroughly; inspect regularly; act on breach of contract; avoid waiver; learn how to prepare and serve legal notices; and stop renting to people because you feel sorry for them or are trying to be nice.
+You must inspect; you must act on breach of contract; you must avoid waiver; you must learn how to prepare and serve legal notices; and you must stop renting to people because you feel sorry for them or are trying to be nice.
 Remember, no good deed goes unpunished.
 This is a business, tighten up your standards people and remember: even with all the increasing regulatory load we're experiencing, if you have a good property and good people in that property, rental property ownership is still one of the best ways to build financial stability and generational wealth over time.
 So, stop whining and start learning!